The Roberts court and other mishaps

 Ten turbulent years of the Roberts court ...
 Gitmo travesties ...
 Failure of "black site" victims to get remedies ...
 Stealing votes ...
 Roger Fitch, Our Man in Washington, reports

-THE supreme court is back in town, withtrouble on its mind
+THE supreme court is back in town, withtrouble on its mind.

-frightening agenda awaits action by the Republican-activist majority.
+A frightening agenda awaits action by the Republican-activist majority.

 First, the court has to decide which 75 cases to hear, whittling the 8,000 petitions with its dreaded "long conference" and relists.